 On the west side or the bay side of Mexico Hwy 200, is the actual marina of Marina Vallarta.
 This area is really it’s own little city.
 It has restaurants, shops, spas, hair salons, golf courses, a post office and much more.

-Even though this area of Puerto Vallarta doesn’t have much beach access, unless you stay at one of the resorts on the beach, it’s still one of my favorite areas.
+Unless you stay at one of the resorts on the beach, there’s not much beach access.
+It’s still one of my favorite areas.
 Quiet tree lined streets with condos and private homes surround the marina and provide a place to get away from from the city but you are still close enough to the action of the marina.

 My Hotel on the Marina Side

-On the bay side of the marina, I stayed at San Tropico Petit Hotel and it was everything I hoped for!
+In this side of the highway near the real marina, I stayed at San Tropico Petit Hotel and it was everything I hoped for.
 The name says hotel but it’s really more of a condo.
-The grounds are beautifully manicured and upkept with several public areas.
-Even though I’m usually a beach girl, their pool made cheating on the beach very easy.
-I didn’t even miss it.
+The grounds are beautifully kept, with several public areas to hang out.
+I’m usually a beach girl but their pool made cheating on the beach very easy.
 It’s even slightly heated for those cooler winter days.

 My room had two bedrooms and a full kitchen.
-One of my favorite things is the entire wall in the living room opened up to a huge balcony.
-It was like having another room.
+One of my favorite things is the entire wall in the living room opened up to a huge balcony so it was like having a whole other room.

 The staff was super nice as well.
 When I checked in early, they not only kept my luggage, they let me go hang out around the pool even though it was early in the morning.

 The marina is about ten minutes from the airport and ten minutes to downtown.
-While it is a popular area, I found it a little more complicated getting a taxi to pick you up since these streets are residential and less commercial.
+While it is a popular area, it was a little more complicated getting a taxi to pick you up since these streets are residential and less commercial.
 Taxis aren’t just driving by.

-Uber shouldn’t be a problem although you may have to wait a little longer for someone to pick you up.
-Transportation is also readily available in the marina shopping area.
+Uber aren’t a problem although.
+I had to wait a little longer for someone to pick me up.
+In the actual marina, transportation is readily available.
 And if you don’t mind walking, you can walk to the marina and catch a local bus to take you downtown or to catch a bus north.

-If you have a car, parking could be an issue in the marina and even on the streets.
+For those with a car, parking could be an issue in the marina and even on residential streets.
 Check with your hotel to see if they have parking available on the premises.